jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 ### TSD Mobility Solutions ~ 2017

+<aside class="left">All the scooter rentals starting doing this.</aside>

 TSD develops fleet mobility solutions for auto dealerships, manufacturers, groups, and rental companies.
-I led the development of their private label mobile apps that enable customers to rent vehicles on the fly using QR codes.
+I led the development of their private label mobile apps that enable customers to <mark>rent vehicles on the fly using QR codes</mark>.

 ### Mirion Meriden Corp. ~ 2017